Meet StreamSets Control Hub

 StreamSets Control HubTM is a central point of control for all of your dataflow pipelines.
 Control Hub allows teams to build and execute large numbers of complex dataflows at scale.

 Teams of data engineers use the shared repository provided with Control Hub to collaboratively build pipelines.
 Control Hub provides full lifecycle management of the pipelines, allowing you to track the version history and giving you full control of the evolving development process.
-Control Hub lets you deploy and execute dataflows at scale on manually administered or automatically provisioned Data Collectors or on edge devices using Data Collector Edge.
+Control Hub lets you deploy and execute dataflows at scale on manually administered or automatically provisioned Data Collectors.
 You can map multiple dataflows in a single visual topology and can view real-time statistics to measure dataflow performance across each topology, from end-to-end or point-to-point.
 You can also monitor alerts to ensure that incoming data meets business requirements for availability and accuracy.

 Multiple types of users within your organization can perform different roles in Control Hub.
 For example, a data architect typically creates a high-level design of how data needs to flow through multiple systems.
-Teams of data engineers use this high-level design to build individual pipelines in Control Hub or a development Data Collector.
-The data engineers then publish the finished pipelines to Control Hub.
+Teams of data engineers use this high-level design to build and publish individual pipelines in Control Hub.

 Let’s take a closer look at what data architects, data engineers, and DevOps engineers can accomplish with Control Hub.